todorm85/Sf-PoSh/README.md

 sf-project-select # to select a different project previously created etc. sf-project-getCurrent # returns the currently selected project object sf-project-set # sets the project object passed to the command as the current

+sf # function that is a facade and container for most useful operations regarding resetting and reinitializing sitefinity, getting latest changes etc. all operations are passed as switches ex: sf -getLatestChanges -buildSolution
 ```